bluescreenjay/autoscheduler_prototype_2/README.md

 # LUMA Interview Auto-Scheduler

-An automated interview scheduling system that optimally assigns applicants to group and individual interviews with recruiters in available rooms.
+An automated interview scheduling system that optimally assigns applicants to group and individual interviews with recruiters in available rooms using an enhanced two-phase optimization algorithm.

+## ⚠️ IMPORTANT NOTE ABOUT OUTPUT

+**The terminal output during execution shows intermediate debugging information and progress updates.
+For the actual final scheduling results, always check the FILES CREATED in the results directory (e.g., `results/run_YYYYMMDD_HHMMSS/`).
+The terminal output does NOT represent the final schedule.**

+Final results are found in:
+- `main_schedule.csv` - The actual final schedule
+- `summary_report.txt` - Final statistics and success rates
+- Other report files in the results directory

 ## Overview